 This email was scanned by the Cisco IronPort Email Security System contracted by the Hawaii Dept of Education.
 If you receive suspicious/phish email, forward a copy to phishing-report@k12.hi.us.
 This helps us monitor suspicious/phish email getting thru.
-You will not receive a response, but rest assured the information reduced with help to build additional protection.
+You will not receive a response, but rest assured the information redefined additional protection.